rhysMallia/NEC-AUS/README.md

-INSTALL ANSIBLE + PYTHON3
+INSTALL ANSIBLE + PYTHON3 + hashlib and Pandas modules

 HOW TO RUN:
 CD INTO PROJECT FOLDER
-python3 script.py
+python3 NEC.py